9: Biohydrogen - An Introduction

 \end{equation}

-ATP produced during photosynthesis would be used for anabolic biosynthesis contributing to biomass, so extra ATP is needed to support H2 synthesis past that needed for growth.
+ATP produced during photosynthesis is used for anabolic biosynthesis, contributing to biomass, so extra ATP is needed to support H2 synthesis beyond what is needed for growth.
 As anabolism is a reductive process (compared to oxidative catabolism), adequate sources of electrons for reduction are required.
-Multiple pathways need electrons, including CO2 fixation, N2 fixation (with associated H2 production, and organic acids like polyhydroxbutyrate.
+Multiple pathways need electrons, including CO2 fixation, N2 fixation (with associated H2 production), and the production of organic acids such as polyhydroxybutyrate.
 The bacteria use photosynthesis and the Calvin cycle under photoautotrophic conditions to fix CO2.
-When external energy supplies from organic acids are present, the bacteria can become photoheterotropic.
-Under these conditions, the Calvin cycle is used to maintain redox balance.
+When external energy supplies from organic acids are present, the bacteria can become photoheterotrophic.
+Under these conditions, the Calvin cycle maintains redox balance.

 Dark Fermentation

-We studied dark fermentation indirectly above in our discussion of hydrogenases in microalgae.
+We indirectly studied dark fermentation in our discussion of hydrogenases in microalgae above.
 Hydrogenases are induced in dark conditions, and this pathway involves heterotrophic fermentation (anaerobic) in some bacteria and microalgae.
 Many microbial species are used.
 Industrial wastewater enriched in organic material can be used as a feedstock.

 Feedstock materials are hydrolyzed and subjected to fermentation, during which H2 can be produced.
-For example, pyruvate produced by glycolytic fermentation can be oxidatively decarboxylated to acetyl-CoA and CO2 by pyruvate:ferredoxin oxidoreductase with electrons passed on to ferredoxin and even through hydrogenase to form H2 (as we described above).
+For example, pyruvate produced by glycolytic fermentation can be oxidatively decarboxylated to acetyl-CoA and CO2 by pyruvate:ferredoxin oxidoreductase, with electrons passed to ferredoxin and, via hydrogenase, to H2 (as we described above).
 H2 is involved in steps after fermentation, including acetogenesis and methanogenesis.
 These processes are illustrated in Figure \(\PageIndex{11}\) below.

 Figure \(\PageIndex{11}\): The steps involved in anaerobic digestion [9].
 Rosa, P. R. F., & Silva, E. L. (2017).
 Review of Continuous Fermentative Hydrogen-Producing Bioreactors from Complex Wastewater.
 Frontiers in Bioenergy and Biofuels. doi: 10.5772/65548.
 Creative Commons Attribution 3.0 License